elainebroche-dev/ms3-event-scheduler/README.md

 Select GitHub as the Deployment Method and if prompted, confirm that you want to connect to GitHub.
 Enter the name of the github repository (ms3-event-scheduler) and click on Connect to link up the Heroku app to the GitHub repository code.

-Scroll down the page and decide if you want to Automatically Deploy each time changes are pushed to GitHub, or Manually deploy - for this project, Automatically Deploy was selected.
+Scroll down the page and decide if you want to Automatically Deploy each time changes are pushed to GitHub, or Manually deploy - for this project.
+Manual Deploy was selected and then Deploy Branch clicked.
+Log messages displayed to show the build messages.

+Click on View to launch the application.
+Address for this deployed app is ()

+redeploy from the deploy page after each push